 So is it “five for the price of one,” then?
-Each of the major languages is very much its own distinct field of study, but you get a whole lot more than just a basic handle on Spanish when you begin your Español studies.
-You also gain the ability to understand bits and pieces of Italian, French, Portuguese and Romanian, as well as an accelerated learning curve for whenever you do decide to study a second Romance tongue.
+Each of the major languages is very much its own distinct field of study.
+However, you get a whole lot more than just a basic handle on Spanish when you begin your Español studies.
+You also gain the ability to understand bits and pieces of Italian, French, Portuguese and Romanian, as well as a sped-up learning curve for whenever you do decide to study a second Romance tongue.

 All of the Romance languages derive from Vulgar Latin, or the colloquial form of Latin spoken by the lower classes.
 The Latin language had its heyday during the Roman Empire, and from there, it separated into various dialects.
-After the collapse of the Empire around 476 CE, or during the Middle Ages, these dialects then began to take on the shape of the distinct languages we know today.
+After the collapse of the Empire around 476 CE, these dialects then began to take on the shape of the distinct languages we know today.

-To be sure, the Romance languages didn’t just separate, never to hang out or intermingle again.
+To be sure, the Romance languages didn’t just separate, never to hang out with each other again.
 They actually continued to influence each other and borrow each other’s linguistic clothes.
 When French was the dominant language of culture and diplomacy during the 18th and 19th centuries, for example, Portuguese absorbed the guttural “r” of the French language, though it had historically been pronounced in the manner of Spanish and Italian.

-Romanian is probably the most “different” of all the Romance tongues, which has a lot to do with the fact that Slavic and Germanic tribes took over the territory after the Roman Empire collapsed, and the language took on certain aspects from those cultures.
-It was even written in Cyrillic until the 19th century, but it was latinized once more thanks to nationalist imperatives.
+Romanian is probably the most “different” of all the Romance tongues.
+This has a lot to do with the fact that Slavic and Germanic tribes took over the territory after the Roman Empire collapsed, and the language took on certain aspects of those cultures.
+It was even written in Cyrillic until the 19th century, but it was latinized once more during a wave of nationalism.

 The Mathematics Of Mutual Intelligibility

-It’s easy enough to perceive the commonalities between Romance languages.
+It’s easy enough to perceive the similarities between Romance languages.
 But just how much Spanish can you understand if you speak French, and how close together are Italian and Portuguese?

 In a paper titled “On the Romance Languages Mutual Intelligibility,” linguists Alina Maria Ciobanu and Liviu P. Dinu of the University of Bucharest attempted to measure the mutual intelligibility (or the overall capacity for speakers of various languages to understand each other) of Romance languages.